Dimmanzo/culinary-academy/README.md

 [View live project here!](https://dimmanzo.github.io/culinary-academy/)

-Culinary Academy is a <span style="color:red;">FICTIONAL site </span>about a cooking school.
-Website design is really simple, allowing users to easily access all of the information.
+Culinary Academy is a FICTIONAL site about a cooking school.
+The website design is simple, allowing users to easily access all of the information.
 This site will be targeted towards people who want to learn or improve their cooking skills.
+It introduces visitors to the main goal of the school and the skills that can be acquired or improved upon through our courses.
+Visitors will also have the opportunity to meet the mentors of the Culinary Academy and become acquainted with their professional skills.
+On this site, visitors will find all the contact information necessary and can register to start a culinary course.

 ![Responsive Mockup](https://github.com/Dimmanzo/culinary-academy/blob/main/media/culinary-academy-mockup.png)